-The content on this page applies to the new RDC on Sauce platform.
-If you're looking for instructions on how to run Sauce Connect Proxy on our Legacy RDC platform (TestObject), see Creating a Sauce Connect Tunnel for Legacy Real Device Cloud.
+The content on this page applies to RDC on Sauce.
+For instructions on running Sauce Connect Proxy on our Legacy RDC platform (TestObject), see Creating Tunnels in TestObject (Legacy).

 Real Device Cloud on Sauce Labs (RDC on Sauce) offers public and private mobile devices for users looking to expedite automated and live testing for their mobile apps.
 You can run a high volume of tests across a broad range of real devices without compromising performance, quality, or reliability.

 With Sauce Connect Proxy, you’ll have a secure tunnel for testing applications and websites on your local machine (or behind a firewall) against devices and browsers in the Sauce Labs Real Device Cloud.